 - Recovery from infectious diseases, as an invigorator and stimulant of the appetite.

-- Halitosis (bad breath) of people who consume garlic or onion and of smokers.
+- Halitosis (bad breath) in people who consume garlic or onion and of smokers.

 WARNING!
 Never use the green parts of the plant.
 Never exceed the prescribed dose.
 The essence, in high doses, can cause convulsions.